frdpnl/mod_nano/README.md

 It passes the HTTP request and response as-is.
 It's a feature.

-*mod\_nano* consists of a single source file (`mod_nano.c` :-).
+*mod\_nano* consists of a single source file (`mod_nano.c` :-), and only works under the *prefork* MPM.

 [nanomsg]: http://nanomsg.org/ "nanomsg"
 [reqrep]: http://nanomsg.org/v0.8/nn_reqrep.7.html "REQREP"

 ### Motivation

-With nanomsg, you can decompose an application into several parts, which interact according to a communication pattern.
-nanomsg offers multiple communication patterns: request/reply, publish/subscribe, pipeline...
+With nanomsg, you can decompose an application into several *parts*, which interact according to communication patterns. nanomsg offers multiple communication patterns: request/reply, publish/subscribe, pipeline...
+The parts of an application are typically processes (but can also be threads), that run on possibly different machines (using the TCP transport), and can be programmed in different languages, see the [nanomsg documentation][nanomsgdoc].

+With this simple module (and the nanomsg library), you can therefore implement message mediated microservices (as mentioned by [hackernews:tptacek][tptacek]), and benefit from message-passing application designs over a scalable, reliable network library.

 *mod\_nano* uses [request/reply][reqrep] sockets, for several reasons: